-The XP-45 container is very rugged liquid cylinder.
+The XL Series containers are very rugged liquid cylinders.
 All Cryogenic liquid containers have an inner container and an outer container with an insulated vacuum space between them.
-Any abuse, dents, dropping, tip-over, etc.) can affect the integrity of the container's insulation system.
+Any abuse (dents, dropping, tip-over, etc.) can affect the integrity of the container's insulation system.

-When fully loaded, the XP-45 will contain up to 434 lb.
-(197 kg) of product.
-While moving a full container, you may be handling up to 749 lb.
-(340 kg), and you should treat the load accordingly.
-The attachment points provided on the XP-45 will allow you to use a hand truck or a hoist to handle these loads properly.
+Please refer specification table with regard to weight for each model respectively and you should treat the load accordingly.
+The attachment points provided on the XL-45HP/50HP/55HP/50VHP/55VHP will allow you to use a hand truck or a hoist to handle these loads properly.
+XL-60HP, XL-65HP, XL-70HP and XL-70VHP will allow you to use caster wheel for movement.
 Do not attempt to move these cylinders by any other means.
 While moving the cylinder, the following precautions should be observed:

 - i.
 Never lay the container on its side.
-Always ship, operate, and store the unit in a vertical, or upright position. - ii.
+Always ships, operates, and store the unit in a vertical or upright position. - ii.
 When loading or unloading the container from a truck, use a hand truck, lift gate, crane or parallel loading dock.
 Never attempt to manually lift the unit. - iii.
 To move the container over rough surfaces, or lift the container, attach an appropriate sling to the lifting points cut into the welded support post, and use a portable lifting device that will handle the weight of the container and its contents.

 Freight Damage Precautions: Any freight damage claims are your responsibility.
-Cryogenic liquid containers are delivered to carrier from Taylor-Wharton's dock in new condition.
+Cryogenic liquid containers are delivered to vour carrier from Taylor-Wharton's dock in new condition.
 When you receive our product, you may expect it to be in the same condition.
-For your own protection, take time to visually inspect each shipment in the presence of the carrier's agent before you accept delivery.
+For your protection, take time to visually inspect each shipment in the presence of the carrier's agent before you accept delivery.
 If any damage is observed, make an appropriate notation on the freight bill.
 Then, ask the driver to sign the notation before you receive the equipment.
 You should decline to accept containers that show damage which may affect serviceability.